The Coast News Group

 One glaring hole in my San Diego Beer Drinker resume has been The Regal Seagull on the 101 in Encinitas.
-I’ve driven by it countless times and it has been recommended by local beer enthusiasts over the years, but for one reason or another I’ve not made it through the doors.
+I’ve driven by it countless times, and it’s been recommended by local beer enthusiasts over the years, but for one reason or another, I’ve not made it through the doors.

 Until now.

-Last week I popped in for beers and dinner and was impressed with not only the tap list, but the local vibe as well.
-The bar was packed and the restaurant near full with what appeared a mix of regulars and newcomers.
+Last week, I popped in for beers and dinner and was impressed not only by the tap list but also by the local vibe.
+The bar was packed, and the restaurant was nearly full with what appeared to be a mix of regulars and newcomers.
 Unlike many bars and restaurants near the beach this time of year, the crowd appeared to be mostly locals coming in for dinner or after-work drinks.
 A lot of Padres caps, smiles and dogs.

 The Padres were playing, and I noticed that Harland’s Cronezone lager was being poured frequently.
 (An argument could be convincingly made that Cronezone is the beer of the summer in San Diego.)
 Cronezone is a light American lager that is not light on flavor.
 Brewed with pilsner malt, flaked corn and New Zealand Cascade hops, this collaboration between the Padres’ Jake Cronenworth and Harland Brewing also supports local charities.

 I wanted to get the full Regal Seagull experience, so I focused on the collaboration beers.
 First, I enjoyed Regal CC-Gull Pale Ale brewed with Craft Coast.
-It was a legitimate pale ale, just the right amount of hop flavor for the person that is IPA-resistant.
+It was a legitimate pale ale, with just the right amount of hop flavor for someone who is IPA-resistant.

 Next up was the Mine!
 Mine!
 Double Dry-hopped IPA made by Burgeon Beer.
 Much hoppier than CC-Gull, as is expected, but still quite light and easy drinking.